bingyangchen/KM-software/System Design/System Design 101.md

 This is what Airbnb is working on now.
 The micro and macroservice hybrid model focuses on the unification of APIs.

-### Monorepo vs. Microrepo.
+### Monorepo vs. Microrepo

 Which is the best?
 Why do different companies choose different options?

 ![[monorepo-microrepo.jpg]]

 Monorepo isn't new; Linux and Windows were both created using Monorepo.
 To improve scalability and build speed, Google developed its internal dedicated toolchain to scale it faster and strict coding quality standards to keep it consistent.

 Amazon and Netflix are major ambassadors of the Microservice philosophy.
 This approach naturally separates the service code into separate repositories.
 It scales faster but can lead to governance pain points later on.

 Within Monorepo, each service is a folder, and every folder has a BUILD config and OWNERS permission control.
 Every service member is responsible for their own folder.

 On the other hand, in Microrepo, each service is responsible for its repository, with the build config and permissions typically set for the entire repository.

 In Monorepo, dependencies are shared across the entire codebase regardless of your business, so when there's a version upgrade, every codebase upgrades their version.

 In Microrepo, dependencies are controlled within each repository.
 Businesses choose when to upgrade their versions based on their own schedules.

 Monorepo has a standard for check-ins.
 Google's code review process is famously known for setting a high bar, ensuring a coherent quality standard for Monorepo, regardless of the business.

 Microrepo can either set its own standard or adopt a shared standard by incorporating the best practices.
 It can scale faster for business, but the code quality might be a bit different.
 Google engineers built Bazel, and Meta built Buck.
 There are other open-source tools available, including Nix, Lerna, and others.

 Over the years, Microrepo has had more supported tools, including Maven and Gradle for Java, NPM for NodeJS, and CMake for C/C++, among others.

 ### How will you design the Stack Overflow website?

 If your answer is on-premise servers and monolith (on the bottom of the following image), you would likely fail the interview, but that's how it is built in reality!

 ![[stackoverflow.jpg]]

-**What people think it should look like**
+###### What people think it should look like

 The interviewer is probably expecting something like the top portion of the picture.